Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 In the `00_index.sh` script, the file `data/ggal/transcriptome.fa` was passed as the input into `salmon index`.

-We will pass in this file path as a `params`.
+We will pass in this file path with the `params` scope.
 Add the following to the top of your `main.nf` script:

 ```groovy title="main.nf"